 Having received the full power, Khrushchev showed himself in all its glory.
 The military was "optimized."
 Priority was given to ballistic missiles, nuclear arms.
 The remaining types and types of troops underwent a serious reduction.
 Moreover, they cut them alive, massively reduced the most experienced combat personnel.
 Destroyed the Stalinist program for the construction of the most powerful ocean naval fleet.
 Even the ships already ready or at various stages of construction were safely sent for scrap.
 The rest remained on paper.

-A powerful blow was delivered to the Air Force.
-Khrushchev believed that a certain number of ballistic missiles was enough.
-Under Stalin, a lot of work was done on the creation of aircraft.
-The most important industry, without which the full sovereignty of the country is impossible, was created practically from scratch.
-More than a dozen different design bureaus appeared in which excellent domestic fighters, attack aircraft and front-line bombers were constructed.
+A powerful blow was dealt to the Air Force.
+Khrushchev believed that a certain number of ballistic missiles were enough.
+Under Stalin, a tremendous amount of work was done to create the aircraft industry.
+The most important industry, without which the country's full sovereignty is impossible, was created practically from scratch.
+More than a dozen different design bureaus appeared, in which excellent domestic fighters, attack aircraft and front-line bombers were designed.
 The best scientists and engineers of the country worked in these design bureaus.
-After the war, began to create strategic bombers.
-Dozens of aircraft factories, engine-building enterprises and factories for the smelting of aircraft alloys worked in the Union.
-On this magnificent heritage Khrushchev and hit.
-Many pilots then, with tears in their eyes, recalled how excellent cars were sent by hundreds for scrapping.
-A number of promising programs have closed.
-Thus, the “military reform” of Khrushchev well resembles the “reforms” of Gorbachev and Yeltsin when they reduced the “excess power” of the Soviet superpower.
+After the war, strategic bombers began to be created.
+Dozens of people worked in the Union aviation factories, engine-building enterprises and plants for the smelting of aircraft alloys.
+It was on this magnificent legacy that Khrushchev struck.
+Many pilots then, with tears in their eyes, recalled how hundreds of excellent machines were scrapped.
+A number of promising programs were closed.
+Thus, Khrushchev's "military reform" is well reminiscent of the "reforms" of Gorbachev and Yeltsin, when the "excess power" of the Soviet superpower was reduced.

 Khrushchev's “reforms” were chaotic and disorderly, and at the same time they were systematic.
 The essence of this system is destruction.
 With all their apparent confusion and irregularity, with all the broadest spectrum of Khrushchev inventions, one can always single out one common pattern.
 All reforms led to the collapse of the Soviet Union.